mstkgw/ccSAG/README.md

 2-1 ccSAG_cross_reference_cleaning.sh

-In this script,
+In this script, following steps are conducted.
  Quality control of pairend reads by fastqc, fastx_toolkit and prinseq
  Assembling using each pairend read file by SPAdes
  Cross-reference read cleaning using bwa
  Assembling using all cleaned reads by SPAdes
-are conducted.

 At first, make a config of ccSAG_cross_reference_cleaning.sh including